-Imagine you change the rules of the game:
+Imagine that you change the rules of the game in this way:

 Instead of subtracting the smaller number from the largest, you could subtract a multiple of the smaller number from the larger.
 And then in the next step do the same with the multiple used and the number remaining after the subtraction.
-Then that is the Euclidean algorithm for you!
-So, can you see why the game and therefore the Euclidean algorithm works?
+This then is the Euclidean algorithm for you!
+So, can you see why the game and therefore the Euclidean algorithm works ?